tidyverse/tidyr/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs.

-There were two NOTEs:

-  * Maintainer address has changed to <hadley@rstudio.com>

-  * Possibly mis-spelled words in DESCRIPTION:  dplyr (7:5)

-    dplyr is the name of another package.
-(Is there a reason that package names aren't automatically added to the list of valid words?)

 ## Downstream dependencies
 I have also run R CMD check on the two downstream dependencies of tidyr (https://github.com/hadley/tidyr/blob/master/revdep/summary.md).
 Both packages passed without ERRORs, WARNINGs or NOTEs.